 Finding a healthy balance.

 Your sport should not define you.
 As an athlete, or a coach, your athletic identity is just one of part of you are.
+5Burton, Damon & Raedeke, Thomas, D. (2008)Sport Psychology for Coaches.
+Human Kinetics.
 A healthy athletic identity maintains a balance between your sport and life outside of sport.
-This includes prioritizing family, maintaining friendships outside of your sport, hobbies that have nothing to do with your sport and maybe even some ideas about what you want to do after your athletic career is over.
+This includes prioritizing family, maintaining friendships outside of your sport, hobbies that have nothing to do with your sport.
+6Beachy, E. G., & Brewer, B. W. (2018).
+Associations between Activist and Athletic Identities in College Students.
+Journal of Sport Behavior, 41(4), 369.
+It is critical to have a social support network that extends beyond on your sport or professional career.
+It is also important to have some ideas about what you might want to do after your athletic career is over.
 That’s what a healthy balance looks like.
 You are more than just your sport.

 References